-The water level in Lake Alexandrina is approximately 0.56 m AHD and Lake Albert is approximately 0.60 m AHD.
-The difference in water level is due to wind effects.
+The water level in Lake Alexandrina and Lake Albert is approximately 0.54 m AHD.
 Where possible, water levels are being managed to maintain a water level of above 0.55 m AHD by the end of April 2019.

-During the week ending 16 April 2019 total barrage releases were approximately 11 GL.
+During the week ending 9 April 2019 total barrage releases were approximately 7.1 GL.
 All fishways remain open.
 During adverse weather conditions SA Water will operate the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.